sebfoucault/dmessify.py/README.md

 dmessify.py
 ===========
 This Python script allows to organize photos based on EXIF metadata.
-A strong emphasize is put on the management of duplicate pictures.
+- It manages the target directory using template
+- It manages duplicate files